coderamen666/srd-v3.5-md/epic/epic-spells.md

 can force them into areas that would normally deter common vermin.
 The character can completely suppress his or her vermin aura as a free action so that no vermin are visible at all.
-The time that vermin are suppressed does not count toward the spell's duration.
+The time that vermin are suppressed does not count toward the spell’s duration.
 Alternatively, the character can roughly shape and move the vermin in any fashion he or she desires within the limits of the 10-foot-radius spread as a move-equivalent action.
-The vermin cannot be wrested from the character's control through any means.
-The vermin make all saving throws to avoid damaging effects using the character's base saving throw bonuses.
-They gain the character's spell resistance, if any, and they get saving throws against spells that would otherwise automatically slay vermin.
-A character can see through his or her *crown of vermin* without difficulty, but gains one-half concealment against enemy attacks launched both outside and within the character's *crown of vermin.*
+The vermin cannot be wrested from the character’s control through any means.
+The vermin make all saving throws to avoid damaging effects using the character’s base saving throw bonuses.
+They gain the character’s spell resistance, if any, and they get saving throws against spells that would otherwise automatically slay vermin.
+A character can see through his or her *crown of vermin* without difficulty, but gains one-half concealment against enemy attacks launched both outside and within the character’s *crown of vermin.*

 ## Damnation